y-f-li/AI-Movie-Recommender/README.md

    - it then keeps the top content-based candidates
    - after that, it tries a KNN refinement step over those candidates using the rating matrix
    - if KNN produces nothing, it falls back to the content-ranked list
-   - if the title-based pipeline produces nothing but liked movies exist, the agent can still fall back to the embedding recommender

 7. **format the final reply**
    - titles are mapped back to human-readable movie names
    - for multi-movie inputs, the reply may also include a short strongest-features report based on high-scoring shared attributes